 The exhibition features over sixty artists.
-They are either from Serbia or former Yugoslavia - and represented in the collections of MoCAB - or they are linked to the French scene and the international artistic scenes that macLYON has supported since its creation in the 1980s.
+They are either from Serbia or former Yugoslavia (including artists from nowdays Croatia and Slovenia) - and represented in the collections of MoCAB - or linked to the French scene and the international artistic scenes that macLYON has supported since its creation in the 1980s.
 Spanning over sixty years of creative activity, the exhibition draws a sensitive and critical map of artistic commitment, one that defies both geographical and ideological boundaries, and demonstrates how artists in what were sometimes conflicting contexts, found a way to make art a space for thought, resistance and the reinvention of politics.